ex7r3me/100-days-of-code/log.md

 **Today's Progress**: Save City ID in database using API call and saved Access token

 **Thoughts:** I read about which scenarios I'll need redux, it's a have to or not. and I've come up with that I'll not use it today. and also it was hard to setup redux-form with react native so I switched to formik and it's a good library with good API.
 It taking more than an hour these days but I learn things here and use 'em in my other projects as well. and I feel very good that I make progress and write them down here

+### Day 11: August 23, 2018

+**Today's Progress**: Getting user location and show a toast in case of error

+**Thoughts:** I had a hard time with twitter blockage and get the tablet up and running (vpn bug). it took at least 4 hours and then I go for emulator to get today's task done.
+I thought that working with location would be hard in react native but it was pretty straight forward, also I had to add a Root component for the toast and I think I'm getting better understanding of HOC in react.